Germany's new China strategy 'guided by ideology', ambassador says | Politics

 Germany's new China strategy 'guided by ideology', ambassador says

-Plans for a tougher China strategy by Germany are "guided by ideology" and reflect a Cold War mentality that could put cooperation between the world's second- and fourth-largest economies at risk, China's ambassador to Berlin was quoted saying.
-To me, this smells suspiciously of a Cold War mentality," Ken said.
+(Corrects family name on second reference to Wu, not Ken) FRANKFURT, Jan 8 (Reuters) - Plans for a tougher China strategy by Germany are "guided by ideology" and reflect a Cold War mentality that could put cooperation between the world's second- and fourth-largest economies at risk, China's ambassador to Berlin was quoted saying.

+(Corrects family name on second reference to Wu, not Ken) FRANKFURT, Jan 8 (Reuters) -

 Plans for a tougher China strategy by Germany are "guided by ideology" and reflect a Cold War mentality that could put cooperation between the world's second- and fourth-largest economies at risk, China's ambassador to Berlin was quoted saying.
 "What I read about it in the media and know from many conversations is very disconcerting to me," Wu Ken told Handelsblatt.
 "The paper gives the impression that it is guided primarily by ideology.
 It is not based on the common interests of Germany and China."